 The stick figures in our sample picture look like they are standing at the same depth of field viewed from a particular point.
 In reality the person on the left is standing much closer to the viewer thus looks much bigger.
 View with a camera or with one eye closed to get the full effect of this illusion.

-How to Create Anamorphic Images
+go to site How to Create Anamorphic Images

 There are a number of ways to create anamorphic images.
 Here, we are using a string stretched from a stationary viewfinder to points on a object.
 Stretched string simulate the light rays traveling from points on an object to the viewer’s eye.